lucasgauk/jekyll-blog/_posts/2020-04-06-Time-Slots-as-Set-Theory.md

 title: Time Slots as Set Theory
 ---

 Time slots are defined periods of time with a start date and an end date.
-Jimmy wants to know if he has time in his busy schedule and Jenny wants to know if her day pass will still be valid at the water park after 2am.
 There are many situations for which we will need to define a section of time in code and, surprisingly, not many tools to do it.
-Today we will be looking into my implementation of a TimeSlot in Java and doing a teeny tiny bit of set theory in the process.
-Hopefully you can get some ideas about how you might handle time slots in your own applications.
+Today we will be looking at my implementation of a TimeSlot in Java and doing a teeny tiny bit of set theory in the process.
+At the end we'll look at how we might use this implementation to solve some common time slot related interview questions.

 A repository with all of the code discussed in this article can be found [here](https://github.com/lucasgauk/time-slot).